 Uniform issues, looking untidy, shirts not tucked in Tuck your shirt in.
 Where's your tie?"
 "Your shirts always hanging out.
 Tuck your shirts in."
 "Thank you, you're looking smart.
 It's a shame your shirt has come out.
 It would look better tucked in."
 "Good afternoon.
 I know you take pride in your appearance.
 Can you now please tuck your shirt in?"
 "Our mission reminds us to care like Jesus, including for ourselves- how could you look even smarter?"
 Students not where they should be "What are you doing here?"
 "Where should you be now?"
 "Please return to (insert where pupils should be)."
 "Please remember our mission statement of caring like Jesus (and staying safe) to return to(insert where pupils should be).
 It's for your well- being and safety."
 Physical or verbal "How dare you speak to each other like that!"
 "Think about how you should speak to each other."
 "How can you be more loving like Jesus in resolving this dispute?" altercations "Stop fighting and move away, now!"
 "Please keep your hands to yourselves."
 "Please use Jesus' example of loving and caring to sort out this problem."
 Poor lining up "Line up quickly and quietly."
 "Get in a straight line and be quiet "Can we line up quickly?
 We' re wasting valuable lesson time."
 "Jesus taught us to care for everyone.
 We can do this by lining up safely and carefully."
 "Our mission reminds us to love and respect each other- Jumping queue at lunch time please."
 "Oi, stop queue jumping and get to the back."
 "What do you think you're doing jumping the queue?"
 "Please stop pushing in; go to the back of the queue."
+"Please show more care and wait in the queue."
 "How can you show more care whilst waiting in the queue."
 Poor behaviour outside school "That was appalling behaviour, it's not what we expect from St. Mary's pupils."
 "I'm very disappointed in the way you conducted yourselves."
 "You must behave much better, especially outside school."
 "How can you show that we are living out our school's mission when outside school?"
 "It's important to show Jesus' love and care when outside school."

 Ignoring school visitors - 'brushing past' visitors "Oi- watch what you're doing!"
 "Didn't you notice that you just brushed past a visitor?"
 "Please take more care when walking past people, especially visitors."
 "How can you show our mission when meeting people?"
 "Having a caring attitude and showing courtesy to visitors helps to increase respect for all pupils."
 Playground disputes between pupils spilling into the classroom "Don't bring playground problems into my lesson."
-"You're old enough to sort out issues between yourselves."
-"Don't try to resolve your disagreements in my lesson.
-We've got a lot of subject learning to cover."
-"I'll pass your issues to your form teacher."
-"If we use our school's mission of love and care to listen to each other, we can then try to resolve the disagreement through compassion and forgiveness."
+"You're old enough to sort out issues between yourselves." and "If we use our school's mission of love and care to listen to each other, we can then try to resolve the disagreement through compassion and forgiveness."